 To counter a recession, the Fed uses expansionary policy to increase the money supply and reduce interest rates.
 With lower interest rates, it's cheaper to borrow money, and banks are more willing to lend it.
 We then say that money is "easy."
 Attractive interest rates encourage businesses to borrow money to expand production and encourage consumers to buy more goods and services.
-In theory, both sets of actions will help the economy escape a recession.
+In theory, both sets of actions will help the economy escape or come out of a recession.